 Ted Bundy In Prison

-In 1977, Gay, who then worked for The Seattle Times, was allowed access to Bundy in Colorado, where he was in custody on a murder charge.
+In 1977, Gay, who then worked for The Seattle Times, was granted access to Bundy in Colorado, where the infamous killer was held in custody on a murder charge.
 Earlier that year, Bundy had escaped by jumping from a courthouse window in Aspen.
 He was captured six days later.

 Ted Bundy In Prison

-Gay, who once served as president of the National Press Photographers Association, said he was driving to a conference when a Seattle Times reporter asked him to photograph the infamous killer.
-During his interview with HeraldNet, Gay said that during three hours spent with Bundy, he didn’t bring up the subjects of murder or escape.
-“He knew I worked for The Seattle Times,” said Gay, adding that he felt no fear for his safety.
+Gay, who had once served as president of the National Press Photographers Association, said he was driving to a conference when a Seattle Times reporter asked him to photograph the killer.

 “There wasn’t any judgment.
 I was just photographing a person named Ted.
 I was getting to know him, so he would feel comfortable with the camera,” Gay said.
 “I was wanting to know him for who he was, and not for what had happened.”